quapsale/cryptoanalytics/README.md

-# Cryptocoins Analytics
+# CryptoAnalytics

-Cryptocoins Analytics is a Python project for the analysis of cryptocurrency trends.
+CryptoAnalytics is a Python project for the analysis of cryptocurrency trends.

 ## Data